tskazinski/electron-react-pixijs-greenworks-boilerplate/README.md

 <div align="center">

-The following versions were used in the current boilerplate: electron-react-boilerplate v0.17.1 electron v3.0.10 inlet/react-pixi v0.4.3 pixi.js v4.7.1
+The following versions were used in the current boilerplate:

+* electron-react-boilerplate v0.17.1
+* electron v3.0.10
+* inlet/react-pixi v0.4.3
+* pixi.js v4.7.1
-react v16.6.3
+* react v16.6.3
-node.js v10.2.0
+* node.js v10.2.0
-greenworks.js v0.14.0
+* greenworks.js v0.14.0

 </div>

 ## Steps for getting boilerplate on Steam

 Prerequisites:

 You signed up for <a href="https://partner.steamgames.com/">Steamworks</a> and paid the product submission fee to setup a new product for distribution via Steam.
 You are familiar with uploading game deliverables onto steam, see <a href="https://partner.steamgames.com/doc/sdk/uploading">this reference</a> for details.

 First, perform the install steps as outlined below under the Install section.

-Next, update the steam_appid.txt file found in the project root and add your steam ap id in there.
+Next, create the steam_appid.txt file and place it in your project root, you will add your steam ap id in there.

-Now go into the steam folder of root and add the following 3 files from your steamworks sdk zip file obtained from <a href="https://partner.steamgames.com/">Steamworks</a>. steam_api64.dll sdkencryptedappticket64.dll greenworks-win64.node
+Now go into the steam folder of root and add the following 3 files from your steamworks sdk zip file obtained from <a href="https://partner.steamgames.com/">Steamworks</a>.
+* steam_api64.dll
+* sdkencryptedappticket64.dll
+* greenworks-win64.node

 Note: you will need different files for different platforms/architectures, the above is for Windows x64, see <a href="https://medium.com/@Raicuparta/getting-an-html5-game-on-steam-4-steamworks-d50df104ddf0">here</a> for more details.